teslacool/SCA/README.md

 After that, you can copy dataset for language modeling in order to get **the same vocabulary** as NMT.

-**Because i have to shift a sentence twice in decoder input, so the shortest sentence length after bpe should be no less than 2.**
+**I have to shift a sentence twice in decoder input, so the shortest sentence length after bpe should not be less than 2.**
 ```
 src=en
 tgt=ru